Glitchii/tempfile-site/README.md

 ipwhitelist: If added, file will only be downloaded from this IP.
 And as mentioned above, you can seperate by a command if more than one.

-authkey: Without this key, you won't be able to delete the file if it wasn't posted from the same IP.
-If you don't give a custom authkey parameter, it'll be gerenerated for you and returned alongside the file link in response
+authkey: Without this key, you won't be able to delete the file if it was not posted from the same IP.
+If you don't give a custom authkey parameter, it will be gerenerated for you and returned alongside the file link in response
 ```
 *All options must be lowercase.*
 ## Deleting a file